 - Ensure the ignition key is removed before carrying out any maintenance. - Turn the battery master switch to the off position before carrying out any maintenance. - Do not allow oil to contact the belt.
 Oil attacks the construction of the belt.
-This reduces the drive efficiency and ultimately cause it to fail prematurely.

-• Replace the belt if it cracks or splits and as the adjustment nears the limit of travel.
+This reduces the drive efficiency and ultimately cause it to fail prematurely. - Replace the belt if it cracks or splits and as the adjustment nears the limit of travel. - Ensure the belt is correctly aligned using a straight edge.
+Misaligned belts will cause excessive belt wear and premature belt failure.